Langerhans cell histiocytosis: Unifocal

 Unifocal LCH, also called eosinophilic granuloma (an older term which is now known to be a misnomer), is a disease characterized by an expanding proliferation of Langerhans cells in one organ, where they cause damage called lesions.
 It typically has no extraskeletal involvement, but rarely a lesion can be found in the skin, lungs, or stomach.
 It can appear as a single lesion in an organ, up to a large quantity of lesions in one organ.
 When multiple lesions are scattered throughout an organ, it can be called a multifocal unisystem variety.
 When found in the lungs, it should be distinguished from Pulmonary Langerhans cell hystiocytosis—a special category of disease most commonly seen in adult smokers.
 When found in the skin it is called cutaneous single system Langerhans cell LCH.
 This version can heal without therapy in some rare cases.
 This primary bone involvement helps to differentiate eosinophilic granuloma from other forms of Langerhans Cell Histiocytosis (Letterer-Siwe or Hand-Schüller-Christian variant).

 Multifocal unisystem

 Seen mostly in children, multifocal unisystem LCH is characterized by fever, bone lesions and diffuse eruptions, usually on the scalp and in the ear canals.
 50% of cases involve the pituitary stalk, often leading to diabetes insipidus.
 The triad of diabetes insipidus, exophthalmos, and lytic bone lesions is known as the Hand-Schüller-Christian triad.
 Peak onset is 2–10 years of age.

 Multifocal multisystem

-Multifocal multisystem LCH, also called Letterer-Siwe disease, is an often rapidly progressing disease in which Langerhans Cell cells proliferate in many tissues.
+Multifocal multisystem LCH, also called Letterer-Siwe disease, is an often rapidly progressing disease in which Langerhans cells proliferate in many tissues.
 It is mostly seen in children under age 2, and the prognosis is poor: even with aggressive chemotherapy, the five-year survival is only 50%.